yuriyklepikov/triptracker/README.md

 Enter a URL that accepts POST requests, choose a poll interval, and tap "Enable Tracking".
 The Android location manager will return a GPS location every so often around that interval (it is not exact) and the information will be POSTed to your URL.

-The POSTed parameters are `time` (a Unix Timestamp from the Location service), `latitude` and `longitude` (two float values of arbitrary precision), and `speed` in meters per second.
+The POSTed parameters are a `locations` array, each element being a hash including `time` (a Unix Timestamp from the Location service), `latitude` and `longitude` (two float values of arbitrary precision), and `speed` in meters per second.

 There is some error handling for when you travel out of reach of data service or the server is not responding properly.
-Location points are stored in a queue and retried in order until they are received by the server with a 200 HTTP status.
+Location points are stored in a queue and retried until they are received by the server with a 200 HTTP status.

 ####Disclaimer